FelippeTeracini/Machine-Learning-for-Simple-Games/README.md

-# Machine-Learning-for-Street-Fighter
+# Machine-Learning-for-Simple-Games
-A machine learning robot for Street Fighter
+A machine learning robot for simple games